 Algebra 1 (completed in 8th grade)

 This is the way our 7Sisters’ umbrella school has handled many of our students’ transcripts.

 Some families prefer to leave those courses off of the transcript

 The homeschooler will not need those particular courses for graduation if they will be going on to complete high-level courses that will be weightier on the transcript.
 (Just remember to meet the state’s graduation requirements for numbers of credits for each subject.)
 For instance:

 - Algebra I completed in eighth grade, Geometry completed in ninth grade, Algebra II in tenth grade, Precalculus in eleventh grade and Calculus in twelfth grade (which shows five Math credits- this is fine but not necessary)

 - You could simply record: Geometry completed in ninth grade, Algebra II in tenth grade, Precalculus in eleventh grade and Calculus in twelfth grade

 This is how our 7Sisters’ umbrella school has often handled the transcripts for high-powered academic students, especially if they are aiming for a competitive college or a military academy.

 Of course, you know there’s not ONE right way to homeschool.
-Therefore, if one of these methods do not work for your family, you are free to create your own style!
+Therefore, if one of these methods do not work for your middle schooler, you are free to create your own style!
 The joy of homeschooling is figuring what is best for your family.